 Volkswagen Golf GTI

 One of the most emblematic hatchbacks on the market.
-Its current version was launched in 2020 and has gained some widgets since then.
-But none of us forget the mythical GTI of 1976, from which all the other models would later come off.
+Its current version was launched in 2020 and has gained some features since then.
+But none of us can forget the legendary GTI of 1976, from which all subsequent models descended.
 The GTI is powered by a 2.9-liter turbocharged four-cylinder that produces 245 hp.

 This car takes 6.4 seconds to go from 0 to 60 mph in the manual.
 And 6.2 with the dual-clutch automatic DSG.
 Its top speed is 155 mph.